 Let’s make sure we get started, with a clear understanding.
 You can turn things around if your child is irresponsible and unmotivated.
 It requires change.
 But the change is on your part first.
 You must lead…and your children will follow.

 And it will not be leading with more words.
 Nope.
 Not it.
 It’s leading with precise action, and that’s what these next few articles are about.
 Precise parenting action starting today.

 Do just one thing, starting right now.
 Focus on action, not words.
 You’re talking about this and repeating yourself to your kids over and over is not working.
 So, stop talking, and start looking at where you can take action.

 Want better behavior?
 Get a better behavior plan…not a better bunch of words.
 It will not work.

-So, while I will dig in much deeper in the next couple articles, start today with putting an end to the repeated requests and lectures.
-Instead, start focusing on what you can control in your home, such as Internet access, phones and all the other goodies kids enjoy.
+So, while I will dig in much deeper in the next couple of articles, start today by putting an end to the repeated requests and lectures.
+Instead, start focusing on what you can control in your homes, such as Internet access, phones, and all the other goodies kids enjoy.

 If this topic interests you, and you want to turn things around, at least learn how you can control all the ‘stuff’ your children and teens enjoy.
 This will be your leverage and we will talk specifically about what to do next time.
 For now, remember: Stop talking.
 And learn how to control what your kids care about without trying to control them.
 And, look forward to starting real change with our next set of specific lessons.